 Slab-Covered Trench Cleaning in Florida

-Flotech Environmental provides specialized trench drain cleaning services for municipalities, utility authorities, general contractors, property managers, and engineering firms throughout Florida.
-Using high-pressure water jetting at up to 100 GPM and 3,000 PSI paired with high-capacity vacuum extraction, Flotech cleans trench drains, slot drains, and covered drainage channels beneath warehouse floors, parking decks, loading docks, and industrial slabs — restoring full hydraulic capacity without slab removal, saw-cutting, or excavation.
+Flotech Environmental provides OSHA-compliant confined-space cleaning, and repair, of slab covered trenches, box culverts, stormwater vaults, and underground drainage vaults for municipalities, utility authorities, general contractors, property managers, and engineering firms throughout Florida.
+Where sediment accumulation, debris loading, and structural deterioration reduce hydraulic capacity in large underground stormwater infrastructure, Flotech crews perform man-entry cleaning, dewatering, high-pressure hydro jetting, vacuum extraction, and polyurethane grouting — restoring design capacity without excavation or slab removal.
+Using high-pressure water jetting at up to 100 GPM and 3,000 PSI paired with high-capacity vacuum extraction, Flotech restores full hydraulic capacity without slab removal, saw-cutting, or excavation.

 Flotech’s Non-Destructive Hydrojetting for Trench Drains